 Most investors will find it more convenient to purchase electronic bonds via Treasury Direct, but paper I bonds are handy for giving as gifts.

 Interest on I Bonds is taxable at the federal level, but the interest is exempt from state and local taxes.
 Interest can be exempt from federal taxes if used for qualifying higher education expenses.
-I bond holders do not have to pay taxes on the interest until the bond matures or is redeemed.
+A big advantage of I bonds is holders don’t have to pay taxes on the interest until the bond matures or is redeemed.